garrandall/popular-music-data/tracks/somewhere-in-my-car-keith-urban.md

 I should take down all those pictures from my wall Promises we made won't fill this empty space

-Ooh, ooh, ooh, and I don't know why I just can't let you go o o o Ooh, ooh, ooh, I know you're never coming back
+Oh, oh, oh, and I don't know why I just can't let you go o o o Oh, oh, oh, I know you're never coming back

 But in my mind we're somewhere in my car
 And it's raining hard on the streetlight glow